OutWooods/memory-gatsby/project-plan.md

 [] Once you reach level 3, on all sections, (and get them all right), you get the next set of words.

 [] Can only do it once an hour.

+[] Generate a percentage score of text memorised

 ## Algorithm